-- Less: Sales Returns/Allowances:
+- Less: Sales Returns & Allowances:

 Amount represents product returns and /or sales discounts.

-- Net Sales:
+- Net Revenues (Sales):

 Amount represents total sales less any product returns/allowances.

-- Cost of Goods Sold:
+- Cost of Sales or Cost of Goods Sold:

 - Gross Profit: (also called gross margin)